dayes5/Recipe-and-Ratings-from-Food.com-EDA/README.md

 Our observed test statistic was about 0.025946493051756208.
 We got a p-value of 0.822.
 What this means in terms of our question is that we would fail to reject the null hypothesis.
 Our null hypothesis is that the distribution of `rating` when `review` is missing is the same as the distribution of `rating` when `review` is not missing.
 Since we got a p-value that was higher than 0.05, which was our threshold, we decided to fail to reject the null.
 This means that the missingness of reviews is not dependent on ratings.

-For our second permutation nest, we decided to look at how the distribution of column `n_steps` when `reviews` is missing differs from the distribution of column `n_steps` when column `reviews` is not missing.
+For our second permutation test, we decided to look at how the distribution of column `n_steps` when `reviews` is missing differs from the distribution of column `n_steps` when column `reviews` is not missing.
 We hypothesized that the number of steps may interfere with the user’s patience or time to write a review; lots of steps may leave users feeling more impatient and skip writing a review, for example.
 Our null hypothesis is that the distribution of `review` when `n_steps` is missing is the same as the distribution of `reviews` when `n_steps` is not missing.

 We decided to use the difference in group means as our test statistic, since `n_steps` is a discrete quantitative variable.
 Our observed test statistic was about 3.469446951953614e-18.
 We got a p-value of about 0.0, which was smaller than our significance level of 0.05.
 Since we got a p-value that was lower than 0.05, which was our threshold, we decided to reject the null.
 This means that the missingness of reviews is dependent on the number of steps.